bonfire-networks/bonfire_search/README.md

 - Ultra-fast search
 - LiveView search UI

 You can implement adapters for your prefered search backend.
-Adapters are included for:
+Currently adapters are included for:
 - [Meili Search](https://www.meilisearch.com/)

-## Handy commands
+## Development & Deployment Documentation

+Refer to the main repo at: https://github.com/bonfire-networks/bonfire-app

 ## Copyright and License